 Rebekka Evers was born in 1994 and studied at Design Academy Eindhoven in the Man & Activity department.
-During her studies she did an internship at Studio Wieki Somers in Rotterdam and she followed Reboot, a minor about colour, image and writing.
-The behaviour of colour, elementary aspects of graphic design, and making connections from the old towards new, formed the base of this course.
+During these studies she did an internship at Studio Wieki Somers in Rotterdam and she followed Reboot; a minor about colour, image and writing.
+The behaviour of colour, elementary aspects of graphic design, and the making of connections from the old towards new, formed the base of this course.
 Subsequently, she participated the Kikkerland x AS Adventure Design Challenge and presented Stick It.
 Her design received the title academic winner and eventually brought her and her design to New York during NYCxDESIGN.

-Extremely meticulous, analytical, hands-on mentality, able to work independently, and having a great sense of responsibility.
-My interests are for colour and elementary aspects in, especially graphic design.
-Various materials and associated techniques make me curious.
+"Extremely meticulous, analytical, hands-on and having a great sense of responsibility.
+My interests are for colour and elementary aspects and I have a passion for textile.
+Various other materials and associated techniques make me curious.
 I am ambitious to master techniques to perfection, so that I have all the information to apply them in new applications.
-In addition, intuition and a methodical way of working ensure a strong balance in her creative process and her spatial insight contributes to translating into various applications.
+In addition, intuition and a methodical way of working ensure a strong balance in my creative process."